TengMCing/PhD/Thesis/abstract.html.md

 Take sentences from the abstracts of all three chapters

-::: {.content-visible when-format="pdf"}

 # Declaration {-}

 I hereby declare that this thesis contains no material which has been accepted for the award of any other degree or diploma at any university or equivalent institution and that, to the best of my knowledge and belief, this thesis contains no material previously published or written by another person, except where due reference is made in the text of the thesis.

 This thesis includes one original paper published in a peer reviewed journal and two unpublished papers.

 The inclusion of co-authors reflects the fact that the work came from active collaboration between researchers and acknowledges input into team-based research.
-In the case of @paper-1 to  @sec-third-paper, my contribution to the work involved the following:
+In the case of @sec-first-paper and @sec-third-paper, my contribution to the work involved the following:

-XXX This is Sherry's summary.
-You need to revise it for your works.